ThaDafinser/UserAgentParserComparison/README.md

 After executing Step 5) you have all data inside a `sqlite` database!

-Just open it in `data/results.sqlite3`
+Just open `data/results.sqlite3` with a viewer and query it...have fun :-)